-Plaid puts out a “request for startups” in nine underserved fintech sectors
+Plaid puts out a ‘request for startups’ in nine underserved fintech sectors

 Startups, apply to Startup Battlefield at Disrupt SF today

 Plaid wants to make it easier for financial services companies to serve consumers and businesses, but it also sees significant holes in the fintech ecosystem.
-As a result, the company has issued a Y Combinator like “request for startups” to tackle particular issues where it believes significant innovation is lacking.
+As a result, the company has issued a Y Combinator-like “request for startups” to tackle particular issues where it believes significant innovation is lacking.

 In case you don’t know, Plaid is a kind of picks-and-shovels tool provider for the fintech developer community.
 Like Yodlee before it, Plaid enables startups and other tech companies to more easily connect with banks, credit card companies and other financial institutions, both to authenticate consumer accounts and access their financial data.

-Basically if you’ve ever used a third-party mobile app to analyze or manage your personal finances, chances are good that it was using Plaid to make that connection.
+Basically, if you’ve ever used a third-party mobile app to analyze or manage your personal finances, chances are good that it was using Plaid to make that connection.

 This means Plaid’s RFS is not an entirely altruistic proposal for the betterment of the fintech community — it’s also a not-so-subtle call for companies it doesn’t already know about to use its products.